tjtr33/Nodz/README.md

 ***If you find any errors/bugs/flaws or anything bad, feel free to let me know so I can fix it for the next persons that would like to download nodz.***
-EDIT: tjtr33 i suppose you can contact me thru github, i dunno
+EDIT: tjtr33 you can contact me thru github

 ***PLEASE MAKE SURE TO CREATE 1 PULL REQUEST PER ISSUE !
 THIS IS EASIER AND CLEANER TO PROCESS***